Atmrahma/TP2/README.md

-# How to use the script
+# How to use the prpgram

 ## Mode d'emploi